r-darwish/topgrade/README.md

 problem by detecting which tools you use and invoke their appropriate package managers.

 ## Installation
+Arch Linux users can use the [AUR](https://aur.archlinux.org/packages/topgrade/) package.

-You can either use `cargo install` or use the compiled binaries from the release page.
+Other systems users can either use `cargo install` or use the compiled binaries from the release page.

 ## Usage
 Just invoke `topgrade`.
 It will invoke the following steps: